Homework Assignment 1#

 Question d#

-Show that \(\langle \pmb{x}, \pmb{y} \rangle_B\) actually is an inner product on \(\mathbb{R}^n\).
-You may use, without proof, that the usual inner product \(\langle \pmb{x}, \pmb{y} \rangle\) is an inner product on \(\mathbb{R}^n\).
+Show that \(\langle \pmb{x}, \pmb{y} \rangle_B\) actually is an inner product on \(\mathbb{C}^n\).
+You may use, without proof, that the usual inner product \(\langle \pmb{x}, \pmb{y} \rangle\) is an inner product on \(\mathbb{C}^n\).

 Question e#

-Let \(B = \operatorname{diag}(2,4)\).
-Provide two vectors \(\pmb{x}, \pmb{y} \in \mathbb{R}^2\) that are orthogonal to each other with respect to \(\langle \cdot, \cdot \rangle_B\).
-None of the vectors may be the zero vector in \(\mathbb{R}^2\).
+Let \(B = \operatorname{diag}(2,5)\).
+State two vectors \(\pmb{x}, \pmb{y} \in \mathbb{C}^2\) that are orthogonal on each other with respect to \(\langle \cdot, \cdot \rangle_B\).
+The vectors must not be the zero vector in \(\mathbb{C}^2\).